About H.E. Bates

 Takes long ‘midnight walks’ across the fields, sees a candle burning in a window and has an idea for a story about two sisters.

-1922-1924: Works as a clerk in a warehouse, finds he can get all his work done in an hour and spends the rest of the day writing in secret.
+1922-1924: Works as a clerk in a warehouse where he finds he can get all his work done by 9 o'clock and spend the rest of the day writing in secret.
 He writes a novel, throws it away, writes two more versions of it and is sacked when the owner of the warehouse finds out.

-He sends the novel, The Two Sisters, to 10 publishers and waits, signs on at the dole queue, plays a lot of football and cricket, writes a column in a local paper under the name ‘Boy Blue’ (because of his pale, blue eyes), goes to dances, has a motorbike, has a go at driving a car and is fined for speeding!
+He sends the novel, The Two Sisters, to 10 publishers, signs on at the dole queue, plays a lot of football and cricket, writes a column in a local paper under the name ‘Boy Blue’ (because of his pale, blue eyes), goes to dances, has a motorbike, and is stopped for speeding whilst driving a friend's car!

-1925, February: Is invited to a friend’s birthday party where he meets a girl called Marjorie Cox (known as Madge).
-She is the baby his grandfather rescued from the fire-threatened cottage.
+1925: February: Is invited to a friend’s birthday party where he meets a girl called Marjorie Cox, known as Madge.
+Their friends have set them up to meet; she is 15, he is 19.
+Born in the same cottage as his grandfather, she is the baby he rescued from the fire-threatened cottage.

 They fall in love, spend the summer cycling, walking, picnicking and watching fox cubs play.